coq/coq/doc/sphinx/language/core/definitions.rst

       This feature, called nested proofs, is disabled by default.
       To activate it, turn the :flag:`Nested Proofs Allowed` flag on.

 Proofs start with the keyword :cmd:`Proof`.
-Then Coq enters the proof mode until the proof is completed.
+Then Rocq enters the proof mode until the proof is completed.
 In proof mode, the user primarily enters tactics (see :ref:`writing-proofs`).
 The user may also enter commands to manage the proof mode (see :ref:`proofhandling`).